Did you know?

 For Law Enforcement

-About half of men who purchase sex believe that most men do it, our research finds, but non-buyers do not make this incorrect assumption.
+About half of men who purchase sex that we spoke to believe that most men do it, but non-buyers we surveyed do not make this incorrect assumption.
 Men report feeling just as many negative feelings after buying sex as they did before, and rightfully so.
 Prostitution is not a victimless crime.